nemesida-waf/nemesida_waf_ce/README.md

 }
 </pre>

 To update signatures, provide access to https://nemesida-security.com.
-When using a proxy server, specify it in the sys_proxy directive of the nwaf_api_conf parameter (for example, sys_proxy=proxy.example.com:3128).
+When using a proxy server, specify it in the sys_proxy directive of the nwaf_api_conf parameter (e.g. <code>sys_proxy=proxy.example.com:3128</code>).

 Restart the server and test :
 <pre>